Living With Romanian Rescue Dogs Advice on Fearfulness

 Romanian dogs tend to be a little bit different to our UK dogs, they can have stronger natural instincts, be a bit more cautious and sensitive and don’t always respond the way you would expect them to with the usual teaching methods, which can present some challenges for their guardians.

 You may have found, if you’ve already had problems and enlisted the help of a local trainer, they might not have been able to give you the most beneficial advice, because many UK trainers don’t have a lot of experience working with Romanian dogs, and their little quirks & characteristics.

-So this series of short articles is designed to offer you some basic tips and information on the kinds of problems, that I know from my experience of both living with and working with many adopters, can be common amongst Romanian Rescue Dogs.
+So, many of the articles on this website are designed to offer you some basic tips and information on the kinds of problems, that I know from my experience of both living with and working with many adopters, can be common amongst Romanian Dogs.
 Of course these are not problems that are exclusive to Romanian dogs, so the information here could be useful to anyone.

 Wary/Fearfulness of Strangers and Visitors to the House

 Above is a picture of Tico, one of my foster dogs, who was absolutely terrified of me when he arrived.
 This is a problem I know a lot of adopters have experienced, and there are a couple of things I see and hear of people doing, that can make this problem worse.
 Often the things we do seem logical to us, but that can be because we’re looking at it from a human perspective, and not from the dog’s point of view.

 Do not let strangers touch or stroke your dog unless it’s blatantly obvious your dog wants them too.

 Be aware though, what you see as blatantly obvious may not be what your dog is feeling, and this applies to any nervous of fearful dog, not just Romanian Rescue Dogs.
 Sometimes what we interpret as a nervous dog being friendly and wanting to say Hello to strangers and visitors, is actually not the case.